opensearch-project/documentation-website/_dashboards/get-started/time-filter.md

 You can change the time range to display dashboard data over minutes, hours, days, weeks, months, or years.

 The default time range is **Last 15 minutes**.
-You can change the time range at the dashboard level or {: .note}
+You can change the time range at the dashboard level or under **Stack Management > Advanced Settings > Time filter defaults**.
+{: .note}

 To change the time range at the dashboard level: